kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 # Interacting With a Running Cluster

-All interaction with the cluster is done via a REST API.
+Interaction with the cluster is performed via the Kadena REST API, exposed by each running node.
-The REST API is identical to the [Pact development server](http://pact-language.readthedocs.io/en/latest/pact-reference.html#rest-api) API with the exception that every node will host it's own instance.
+The endpoints of interest here support the [Pact REST API](http://pact-language.readthedocs.io/en/latest/pact-reference.html#rest-api) for executing transactional and local commands on the cluster.

-You may interact with any node's API.
-Indeed, this is what `kadenaclient` itself does.
+### The `kadenaclient` tool

-### Via the `kadenaclient` REPL
+Kadena ships with `kadenaclient`, which is a command-line tool for interacting with the cluster via the REST API.

-While simple to use/interact with, there are a lot of details for more advance usage.
+It is an interactive program or "REPL", similar to the command-line itself.
+It supports command history, such that recently-issued commands are accessible via the up- and down-arrow keys, and the history can be searched with Control-R.

-Please contact us on slack if there topics you'd like dive deeper into than we detail here.
+#### Getting help

-The client REPL has a `help` command to view the available commands.
+The `help` command documents all available commands.

 ```
 $ ./kadenaclient.sh